Evidence Level

 56 severe COVID-19 ICU patients.

-PRIMARY ENDPOINT NEGATIVE: enteral glycine did NOT improve major clinical outcomes (mortality, ventilator-free days, ICU LOS) in severe COVID-19.
+Primary endpoint negative: enteral glycine did not improve major clinical outcomes (mortality, ventilator-free days, ICU LOS) in severe COVID-19.
 Negative finding important — extrapolating GlyNAC anti-aging signals to acute critical illness was not supported.

 3

-GlyNAC Dose-Finding RCT in Older Adults
+GlyNAC Dose-Finding Clinical Trial in Older Adults

 Randomized controlled trial in 114 healthy older adults (mean age 65) receiving GlyNAC at low (2.4 g/day), medium (4.8 g/day), or high (7.2 g/day) doses for 12 weeks.
 Outcomes: glutathione, biomarkers, tolerability.
 (2022)